 While it’s not Mount Everest, completing this climb still comes with rewarding views and bragging rights on Instagram.

-For those of us who often exclaim “Pics or it didn’t happen!”, the alternative easy Blue Simpang Hut trail is definitely for you.
-This trail starts on the same route as the Red trail but it diverges halfway, ending near the breathtaking Hindhede Quarry where you can snap those much-needed pics for the mems.
+For those of us who often exclaim “Pics or it didn’t happen!”, the alternative easy Blue Simpang Hut trail would be better suited for you.
+This trail is only 0.8km long, starting on the same route as the Red trail but diverging halfway, and ending near the breathtaking Hindhede Quarry where you can snap those much-needed pics for the memories.

 The trail is moderately difficult, with several steep and rustic trail steps, and will take you along caves supposedly created and used by Japanese soldiers during WWII to store their supplies.
 While the caves are locked shut, they’re still one of the most interesting historical sights to see amongst all nature reserves in Singapore.